CGLab-GIST/awl/README.md

 ```

 ## Usage
-In order to test using the provied codes, just replace the existing Laplacian in the framework [LSIG](https://github.com/rgl-epfl/large-steps-pytorch), [CRIR](https://github.com/Profactor/continuous-remeshing).
+In order to test using the provied codes, just replace the existing Laplacian in the framework [Large Steps in Inverse Rendering of Geometry](https://github.com/rgl-epfl/large-steps-pytorch), and [Continuous Remeshing For Inverse Rendering](https://github.com/Profactor/continuous-remeshing).

 ## Example code